Naomi O'Higgins is an expert in trusts and estates disputes, as well as, Court of Protection work. Much of her caseload has an international element.

 She is a private client solicitor who specialises in litigation.
 This means that she takes a practical and empathetic approach to advising clients facing difficult, often emotional, challenges.

 Naomi works alongside colleagues in the firm's Private Client and Family teams on complex multi-jurisdictional issues.
-She has litigated in a number of foreign/offshore jurisdictions including, the Channel Islands, the Cayman Islands, the British Virgin Islands, the Bahamas and Switzerland and has excellent relationships with firms in those and the other major offshore jurisdictions.
+She has experience of acting in cases involving all of the key foreign/offshore jurisdictions including the Channel Islands, the Cayman Islands, Bermuda, the British Virgin Islands, the Bahamas and Switzerland and has excellent relationships with firms in those jurisdictions.